 "We're the best defense since the '85 Bears," Seattle defensive end Michael Bennett answered.

 Who's better?
 Maybe the 2007 Giants knocking off the 18-0 Patriots in Super Bowl XLII.
-The aforementioned 1985 Bears and 2000 Ravens had dominating performances in their Super Bowl wins, but they didn't exactly play juggernaut offenses.
+The aforementioned 1985 Bears and 2000 Ravens had dominating performances, but they didn't exactly play juggernaut offenses.
 The Seahawks took on an offense that scored an NFL-record 606 points and held them without a first down in the first quarter.
 Denver didn't score until the final play of the third quarter.
 At one point the Broncos had 11 yards and the Seahawks had 15 points.
 Denver had 306 yards (just a measly 4.8 per play), and a lot of that came after the game was well out of reach.

 This wasn't Tony Eason or Kerry Collins that the Seahawks took apart.
 They made the great Peyton Manning, the NFL's only five-time MVP, look like those guys though.